-The Office Manager is Michele Tobin.
+The Office Manager is Michelle Lehrer.
 She manages the front office and works closely with the Headmaster in communicating information to the families.
 She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.

-The Academy Giving Manager is Jennifer Swanson.
-She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.
+The Academy Giving Manager oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Mariah Lessell and Stacy Lockery.
+The Exceptional Student Services Team is comprised of Mariah Lessell, Stacy Lockery, and Desiree Allison.
 They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
 The point of contact for the ESS team is Mariah Lessell.